-and Guaranteed Time Observer (GTO) programs are available to the community upon the expiration of their proprietary periods.
-Observations taken by Treasury programs (see Section 3.2.5 of the Call for Proposals) and GO Pure Parallel programs (see Section 4.2.2 of the Call for Proposals) carry no proprietary period.
+The HST Data Archive is part of the Mikulski Archive for Space Telescopes (MAST).
+The HST Data Archive contains all the data taken by HST.
+Completed HST observations from both General Observer (GO) and Guaranteed Time Observer (GTO) programs are available to the community upon the expiration of their proprietary periods.
+Observations taken by Large, Calibration, Treasury (see Section 3.2.5 of the Call for Proposals and subsections therein), and Large GO Pure Parallel programs (see Section 4.2.2 of the Call for Proposals) generally carry no proprietary period.